Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Introduction

 \section{Introduction}

-Recommender systems are widely deployed in online applications, such as e-commerce websites, advertising networks, streaming services, and social media, to deliver personalized recommendations tailored to users' interests.
-However, traditional recommendation models often rely on unique item identifiers (IDs) to represent items~\cite{IDvsModality,MMRecSurvey}, which presents several key limitations.
+Sequential recommendation has been widely used in online applications, such as e-commerce websites, advertising networks, streaming services, and social media, to deliver personalized, timely recommendations tailored to users' interests.
+However, traditional sequential recommendation models often rely on unique item identifiers (IDs) to represent items~\cite{IDvsModality,MMRecSurvey}, which presents several key limitations.
 First, ID-based item representation can suffer from overfitting due to the typically sparse and imbalanced nature of the training data.
-Second, it fails to fully leverage item content information, which is crucial for improving recommendations for long-tail and cold-start items.
-Third, ID embeddings are learned and updated independently, making it difficult to capture the semantic relationships among items.
-Finally, given the vast number of items, the item embedding table often consumes a significant amount of memory.
+Second, it fails to adequately leverage item content information, which is crucial for improving recommendations for long-tailed and cold-start items.

-To address these limitations, semantic tokenization has recently emerged as a promising solution and has gained rapid traction in the community~\cite{semanticids,tiger,uist,CoST}.
-As illustrated in Figure~\ref{fig:identifier}, instead of representing each item with a unique ID embedding, semantic tokenization encodes each item's semantic representation into a compact sequence of discrete tokens.
-These tokens, also known as semantic identifiers or codes\footnote{In this paper, the terms \textit{semantic identifiers}, \textit{discrete tokens}, and \textit{codes} may be used interchangeably.}, preserve the item's semantics into the token space and ensure that semantically similar items are represented by similar tokens.
-For example, consider a scenario where each item is represented by a sequence of \textit{4} consecutive tokens, each capable of assuming one of \textit{256} possible values.
-This theoretically creates a representation space of approximately $256^4 \approx 4$ billion combinations, which is sufficient or easily expandable for industrial-scale systems.
-Additionally, tokens and their embeddings can be shared across items, allowing the similarity between two items to be roughly estimated by the Hamming distance between their token sequences.
-This information can be obtained without the need for training on subsequent recommendation tasks and is independent of token embeddings.
-As a result, semantic tokenization effectively addresses the aforementioned challenges and shows promise in semantic-enhanced modeling for recommendations~\cite{tiger,semanticids}.
+To address these limitations, semantic tokenization has recently emerged as a promising solution and quickly gained attention within the community~\cite{semanticids,tiger,uist,CoST}.
+Instead of representing each item with a unique ID embedding, semantic tokenization encodes each item's semantic representation into a compact sequence of \textit{discrete tokens}, namely \textit{semantic identifier or semantic tokens}.
+These tokens can be shared across items, allowing the similarity between two items to be roughly estimated by the Hamming distance between their token sequences.
+The semantic identifiers can be obtained without the need for training on downstream recommendation tasks.
+As shown in Figure~\ref{fig:comparison}(a), once these semantic identifiers are generated, they can be utilized for generative recommendation \cite{tiger}.
+Consequently, semantic tokenization effectively addresses the aforementioned challenges and has demonstrated significant potential \cite{tiger,semanticids}.